Home Insurance Mitigation Credits: Save Money by Protecting Your Home

 Water Shutoff System $300–$1,000 $50–$400 1–3 years

-Federal research shows that every $1 invested in disaster preparedness saves $6 or more in future losses.
-One study found that cutting disaster preparedness spending today could multiply costs by a factor of seven or more over 10 years.
+Federal research has consistently shown that every $1 invested in disaster preparedness saves $6 or more in future losses.
 Beyond insurance savings, these upgrades also reduce out-of-pocket repair costs, potentially avoiding tens of thousands in storm damage.

 Pros

-• Grants and proposed tax credits can offset up to 50% of upfront costs
+• Grants and tax credits can offset up to 100% of upfront costs in some states

 • Protects your home from physical damage, not just insurance costs